rafaellunaM/IaC_for_HyperLedger/README.md

 *

 # To Do
-* better makefile for start terraform and ansible, example "makefile start = terraform apply and ansible playbooks"
 * Install ebs aws driver in the k8s cluster and add it on the ansible playbook
 * deployment postgres for hyperledger fabric
 * deployment components of hyperledger fabric
-*